 For example, Traveller A (let’s call him Dave) calculated that by the end of the year he will only complete 40k miles and not be able to maintain his 50K status for 2014.
 Dave will then go to a site like Flyertalk and look for routes that will give maximum segments/miles for a low cost and often double the points (the secret code looks something like this: UA: YYZ-BKK CAD$843 ai RT (K fare; 2nt minimum; 4CPM); YOW-NRT).
 It’s possible to fly through various airports around the US cheaply and in one day to get the segments/points needed.

 I’ve had coworkers fly to Kuwait, Japan, London, Alaska, Australia or from LA to SF via New York to maintain their status.
-Milage runs are serious business and can is the difference between continuing comfortable travel and being miserable week after week until you can regain your level again (which can take as long as 6-months to a year).
+Mileage runs are serious business and can is the difference between continuing comfortable travel and being a miserable week after week until you can regain your level again (which can take as long as 6-months to a year).

-I recently did a milage run to Sweden because I spent 4-months not traveling this year and realized that I wouldn’t be able to make status by the end of the year.
+I recently did a milage run to Sweden because I spent 4-months not travelling this year and realized that I wouldn’t be able to make status by the end of the year.
 So, I decided to kill it in one run… and Sweden was calling.

 How did I do it?